richardzcode/metrics/README.md

 If aspect is set to accumulative then values do not reset on each time unit.
 Default is non-accumulative.

 ######Counter
-Counts number per time unit.
+Count: Counts number per time unit.

-Incr/Decr are used to keep counts over time.
-If the counter is used with incr/decr then number doesn't reset on time unit.
+Incr/Decr: Keep counts over time.
+Does not reset number if the counter is used with incr/decr.

 ######Gauger
-Collect dataset per time unit and calculates count/total/main/mean/90 percentile/95 percentile/99 percentile/max
+Collect dataset per time unit.
+Calculates count/total/main/mean/90 percentile/95 percentile/99 percentile/max when emitting event.

 ######Logger
 Keep special logs per one time unit.